Hemp: Building material

-Hemp as a building construction material provides solutions to a variety of issues facing current building standards.
-Its light-weightiness, mold resistance, breathability, etc. makes hemp products versatile in a multitude of uses.
-Following the co-heating tests of NNFCC Renewable House at the Building Research Establishment (BRE), hemp is reported to be a more sustainable material of construction in comparison to most building methods used today.
+Hemp as a building construction material provides solutions to various issues facing current building standards.
+Its light weight, mold resistance, breathability, etc., make hemp products versatile in a multitude of uses.
+Following the co-heating tests of NNFCC Renewable House at the Building Research Establishment (BRE), hemp is reported to be a more sustainable material of construction than most building methods used today.
 In addition, its practical use in building construction could result in the reduction of both energy consumption costs and the creation of secondary pollutants.

+In 2022, hemp-lime, also known as hempcrete, was accepted as a building material, along with methodologies for its use, by the International Code Council, and was included in the 2024 edition of the International Residential Code as an appendix: "Appendix BL Hemp-Lime (Hempcrete) Construction".
+This inclusion in the IRC model code is expected to promote expansion of the use and legitimacy of hemp-lime in construction in the United States.

 The hemp market was at its largest during the 17th century.
 In the 19th century and onward, the market saw a decline during its rapid illegalization in many countries.
 Hemp has resurfaced in green building construction, primarily in Europe.
-The modern-day disputes regarding the legality of hemp lead to its main disadvantages; importing and regulating costs.
-Final Report on the Construction of the Hemp Houses at Haverhill, UK conducts that hemp construction exceeds the cost of traditional building materials by £48per square meter.
+The modern-day disputes regarding the legality of hemp lead to its main disadvantages: importing and regulating costs.
+Final Report on the Construction of the Hemp Houses at Haverhill, UK concludes that hemp construction exceeds the cost of traditional building materials by £48 per square meter.

 Currently, the University of Bath researches the use of hemp-lime panel systems for construction.
-Funded by the European Union, the research tests panel design within their use in high-quality construction, on site assembly, humidity and moisture penetration, temperature change, daily performance and energy saving documentations.
+Funded by the European Union, the research tests panel design within its use in high-quality construction, on-site assembly, humidity and moisture penetration, temperature change, daily performance, and energy-saving documentation.
 The program, focusing on Britain, France, and Spain markets aims to perfect protocols of use and application, manufacturing, data gathering, certification for market use, as well as warranty and insurance.

 The most common use of hemp-lime in building is by casting the hemp-hurd and lime mix while wet around a timber frame with temporary shuttering and tamping the mix to form a firm mass.
 After the removal of the temporary shuttering, the solidified hemp mix is then ready to be plastered with lime plaster.